 *This post may contain affiliate links.
 Please see my disclosure for more details!*

 The sponges for this beauty are a chocolate Victoria sponge style, with a little more cocoa powder in comparison to other chocolate cakes on my blog because I wanted it to be a really deep flavour.
-This deep flavour contrasts SO well with the orange zest and makes it such a wonderful flavour!
-Orange extract is a good alternative if you don’t want to use fresh oranges, use two teaspoons worth!
+This deep flavour contrasts SO well with the orange zest and makes it such a wonderful flavour.

 Buttercream

 I would completely and wholeheartedly recommend using the DARK Terry’s chocolate orange, or use plain dark chocolate orange and a good quality orange extract.
-For all those people who are going to whine and moan that they don’t like dark chocolate… give me a break.
-Trust me, it tastes AMAZING once in the buttercream frosting.
+For all those people who are going to whine and moan that they don’t like dark chocolate… trust me, it tastes AMAZING once in the buttercream frosting.

 Terry’s Chocolate Orange Cake!